RDFLib/rdflib-sqlalchemy/README.md

 Running the tests
 =================

-This is slightly baroque because of the text matrix (PostgreSQL|MySQL|SQLite x Python2.5|2.6|2.7|3.2) ...
+This is slightly baroque because of the test matrix (PostgreSQL|MySQL|SQLite x Python2.5|2.6|2.7|3.2) ...

 Using nose::